devboy/devboy.github.io/content/post/reviving-the-blog.md

 +++

 ![](/post/boring-zombie.gif)
-Just checking if that [this static site-generator](http://gohugo.io) actually works.
+Just checking that [this static site-generator](http://gohugo.io) is actually working.